 Many city-level policymakers have responded to growing wealth and income inequality by reducing the repressiveness of local revenue systems.
 One way cities can do this is by instituting a progressive city income tax, where permitted by state law.
 For example, on top of its state tax, New York City has implemented a graduated rate schedule with four tax brackets, each subject to different rates (ranging from 3.078% to 3.876%) depending on income levels and filing status; as taxable income increases, it is subject to higher tax rates.
 Not only does this system of progressive taxation provide a source of increased revenue to New York City, but it captures a larger share of income from wealthy families than low- and middle-income families, easing the burden off those who cannot afford it.
 Additionally, cities with income taxes can further improve progressivity by creating a city- or county-level earned income tax credit (EITC).
 New York City’s implementation of an EITC has provided significant economic assistance to low-income residents.
 San Francisco, on the other hand, has supplemented the federal EITC by establishing the Working Families Credit, which was designed to encourage take-up of the federal EITC by matching it locally.

 Local policymakers can also improve revenue systems by implementing a corporate income tax and fighting corporate tax avoidance.
 Multnomah County, Oregon implemented a business income tax of 2% on businesses that have a gross income over $50,000.
 City-level tax reform can address corporate tax avoidance and increase transparency by enacting and enforcing policies that require disclosure of subsidy spending, company compliance with subsidy commitments, and tax breaks.
 Long Beach, California annually lists economic subsidy deals and values granted to corporate entities in a publicly accessible report.
-Columbus, Ohio, and other Ohio counties, have improved their revenue system by taking seriously compliance with Statement 77 of the Governmental Accounting Standards Board (GASB), requiring state and local government bodies to annually disclose revenue losses from corporate tax breaks and abatements.
+Columbus, Ohio, and other Ohio counties, have improved their revenue systems by taking seriously compliance with Statement 77 of the Governmental Accounting Standards Board (GASB), requiring state and local government bodies to annually disclose revenue losses from corporate tax breaks and abatements.

 The expansion of public services and public investment is vital in increasing the productivity and growth of local economies.
 Budget shortfalls, however, have made public investment more scarce this past year in the face of the pandemic.
-The Environmental Protection Agency released publication that assessing how small towns and cities across the country have used their local assets to rebuild their economies.
+The Environmental Protection Agency released a publication assessing how small towns and cities across the country have used their local assets to rebuild their economies.

 Taking it to the Next Level

-Municipal government’s ability to implement effective progressive taxation policies depends greatly on state laws regarding preemption and home rule.
+Municipal governments' ability to implement effective progressive taxation policies depends greatly on state laws regarding preemption and home rule.
 See our Home Rule Policy Roadmap to learn more about how you can fight preemption to achieve local control.

 Financing of schools through property taxes ensures that community wealth disparities carry over into education and are reinforced for the next generation.
 Property taxes are the primary source of funding for public schools.
 Property tax rates and revenues also vary widely between wealthy and poor areas, creating funding gaps from the very beginning.
 Affluent areas with valuable real estate can use relatively low property tax rates to generously fund local public schools.
 Good schools, in turn, make the community attractive to new residents and lead to higher real estate prices.
-Low-income areas need to use much higher property tax rates, but because property values in these communities are suppressed, they still end up with poorly funded schools—which continue to depress property values.
+Low-income areas need to use much higher property tax rates, but because property values in these communities are suppressed, they still end up with poorly funded schools—which continues to depress property values.
 Using local property taxes as the primary source of funding for education funding inherently disadvantages low income and minority students.

-Municipalities can also use the tax code to disincentive pollution and emissions.
-Markets and business leaders often fail to account for the costs corporate behavior that damages the public and the environment but not the bottom line, but targeting this noxious behavior through the tax system can change that calculus.
-Environmental taxes are most effective when they target to the pollutant or polluting behavior, with very few or no exceptions and carve-outs.
+Municipalities can also use the tax code to disincentivize pollution and emissions.
+Markets and business leaders often fail to account for the costs of corporate behavior that damages the public and the environment but not the bottom line, but targeting this noxious behavior through the tax system can change that calculus.
+Environmental taxes are most effective when they target the pollutant or polluting behavior, with very few or no exceptions and carve-outs.
 Funds raised from these taxes can be used on greening infrastructure to help address climate change, or for other important services in the communities most effected by the pollution.

 Allies, Comrades, and Helpers